Cracked-oss/BSOD_Windows/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/hexcode64319)

 ---
-⚠️ Remember: This is a demonstration tool.
+⚠️ Remember: This is a dangerous tool.
 Use responsibly and legally.